dclucas/metrics-tracker/README.md

-# hapi-harvester-boilerplate
+# Metrics tracker

-Boilerplate app for a hapi-harvester API.
+*An unopinionated service for development metrics collection*

+## Why